shawnbmccarthy/viam-ros-module/README.md

 2. validate reconfig logic
 3. rename ros base (trackedbase should be more generic)
 4. Understand and integrate more of the ROS robot as needed
+5. move to one viam node implementation

+# Topics found on Yahboom ROS Robot

+rostopic list -v

 ## Topics Implemented
  * /edition [transbot_msgs/Edition] 1 publisher